TanviKumar/treegen/README.md

-# treegen
-tree generation using L systems on canvas
+# tree generation using L systems on canvas

     An L-system consists of an alphabet of symbols that can be used to make strings, a collection of production rules that expand each symbol into some larger string of symbols,